yyqs2008/FUT19-Auto-Sniper/README.md

 ### Execution Policy

 `Set-ExecutionPolicy RemoteSigned`
-(Restricted will also work, but is less secure).
+(Unrestricted will also work, but is less secure).

 ## Usage